Leakers and whistleblowers often shape history at the same time as polarising opinion.

-Assange also uses his Twitter account to regularly give his opinion on current events, particularly those relating to whistleblowing.
-At one point he offered to hand himself over to US authorities if Chelsea Manning was granted immediate release.
+Assange also uses his Twitter account to give his opinion on current events regularly, particularly those relating to whistleblowing.
+At one point he offered to hand himself over to US authorities if Chelsea Manning was granted an immediate release.
 While President Obama did free her shortly after, the president insisted it was not due to Assange’s involvement, saying that he didn’t “pay a lot of attention to Mr. Assange's tweets.”
 Assange remained in the embassy.

-As with Edward Snowden, Assange is essentially confined to one place - but in his case it’s a building rather than a country.
-In the approach to the 2017 elections in Ecuador, one candidate indicated that, were he elected, he’d ask Assange to leave the embassy in London, essentially ending his asylum.
+As with Edward Snowden, Assange is essentially confined to one place - but in his case, it’s a building rather than a country.
+In the approach to the 2017 elections in Ecuador, one candidate indicated that, should he be elected, he’d ask Assange to leave the embassy in London, essentially ending his asylum.
 The candidate, Guillermo Lasso, didn’t win the election.

 However, just as political motivations could shift and affect Snowden’s status, the same applies here.
 When you carve out a career that has some regarding you as a hero and others a traitor, an uninterrupted night’s sleep seems like something hard to achieve.